Tudor0404/easythread/docs/pages/technical_solution.rst

 Issues and fixes
 ****************

-One of the first issues I came across first was that when generating a, eulerian cycle, in some cases it would go over the same edge twice.
+One of the first issues I came across first was that when generating a eulerian cycle, was that in some cases it would go over the same edge twice.
 I found the issue to be that I forgot to delete the connection in the adjacency list in both vertices.

 Another issue I came across later was that the path after being converted to .exp was gradually moving away from the outline.
 I found the issue to be that I forgot to take into account the rounding that occurs when saving points to 8bit signed integers, where I set the new current point (.exp uses relative positioning) to the non-rounded point, meaning that the difference between the current and next point is going to be different.
 A simple fix to this, was setting the current point to the rounded equivalent.

 A more complex issue I ran into was that some shapes were not getting filled.
 I found that when I subtract a shape, and it results in the splitting of it into multiple separated shapes, the entire group of separated shapes would be contained into a compound shape.
 Therefore, when I create the graph after row guttering, I would be left with multiple connected sub-graphs.
 At first, I tried to fix this by creating new graphs, but since the adjacency list is stored as an array, changing all the edges and vertex indices to accommodate a new graph would have been very hard.
 Instead, I iterated over all the connected sub graphs and treated them separately.
 I could not have separated the shapes before creating the graph, because I would have not known if the shape was separate, or was actually an empty hole.

-Finally, an issue which I can not fix was the stack limit that gets brought up when I convert very large shapes.
-Browsers have a limited amount of RAM to prevent attacks, so I do not have access to the same amount of RAM as I would have in a native application.
+Finally, an issue which I cannot fix is the stack limit that gets brought up when I convert very large shapes.
+Browsers have a limited amount of RAM, so I do not have access to the same amount of RAM as I would have in a native application.
 A drastic change in my algorithm would have been needed to accommodate this issue.

 ******************************
 Advanced Coding Skills Pointer
 ******************************

 Hierholzer's algorithm
 ======================

 Explanation
-    Generates an eulorian circuit which is used to convert SVG fills into embroidery stitches
+    Generates an eulerian circuit which is used to convert SVG fills into embroidery stitches

 Techniques used
 	* Graph traversal
-	* Linked List Maintaince

-FileName
+File name
     Graph.ts

-Page Number
-    999

 Fill encoding (complex algorithm)